matter-labs/zksync-web-era-docs/docs/api/hardhat/reference.md

 [@matterlabs/hardhat-zksync-deploy](https://www.npmjs.com/package/@matterlabs/hardhat-zksync-deploy)

-You can add this plugin to your project with the following comand:
+You can add this plugin to your project with the following command:

 ```
 # Yarn